Learning How to Clean a Diffuser?

 What’s an oscillator disk?
 It’s the small round plate, typically in a little hole or dividend at the bottom of the diffuser.
 When we turn on a diffuser, the oscillator vibrates incredibly fast.
 This vibration, in turn, creates the mist that pillows out of the diffuser.

 #2 The type of water you add to your diffuser can cause additional buildup.
-I’m sure you’ve wondered if you can use tap water for diffusing?
+I’m sure you’ve wondered if you can use tap water for diffusing.
 The answer depends on the condition of your tap water.
 Tap water often has a high content of iron, lime, or other heavy minerals.
-If you have hard water stains in your shower, bathtub, or sinks – absolutely do not pour it into your diffusers!
+If you have hard water stains in your shower, bathtub, or sinks – absolutely do not pour tap water into your diffusers!
 Most manufacturers recommend using distilled or filtered water for diffusing.